 TIP: Find a webinar or video seminar to share with your leadership team to help coach the positive mindset.
 Dr. John Izzo has been instrumental to our success by providing advice on Leading and Thriving During Times of Uncertainty.

 Even with social distancing, we’ve realized it’s very important to bring a sense of togetherness to ensure employees do not feel isolated.
-Applied Imaging has provided whole office lunches several times since we’ve been back, and our President has sent multiple videos to update us on happenings around the office to keep us connected.
+Applied Innovation has provided whole office lunches several times since we’ve been back, and our President has sent multiple videos to update us on happenings around the office to keep us connected.
 Culture is the backbone of our organization, so it was extremely important for the leadership team to restore it quickly.

 TIP: Create a day where you can show your appreciation to your employees and restore your office culture, whether the effort be large or small.
 It could be as simple as lunch, or as complex as a team building (while social distancing) event.
 Coming back to the office after being gone due to a stressful time can be an easy and smooth transition if you put effort in to normalize the culture.